polyfy/polylith/readme.md

 ```
 <img src="images/polylith-info-bright.png" width="40%" alt="Polylith workspace">

-The diagram is now shown with colours!
+The diagram is now shown with colors!
 Let's improve the readability by switching to dark mode:

 ```
 {:color-mode "dark"